 - First-Degree DWI: A felony, punishable by three to seven years in prison and/or a $14,000 fine.
 These are generally mandatory penalties and the courts have very limited discretion in imposing a lesser sentence if convicted.
 Typically, you will be charged with a first-degree DWI if you have had three prior offenses within a 10-year period, or if you have ever been previously convicted of a first-degree DWI in your lifetime.

-If you are arrested for a DWI offense, you will be asked by law enforcement to provide a blood, breath or urine sample for chemical testing.
-It is currently a crime in Minnesota to refuse chemical testing, with two exceptions: You can lawfully refuse a blood test and request either urine or breath testing, OR you can lawfully refuse a urine test and request either blood or breath.
+If you are arrested for a DWI offense, you will be asked by law enforcement to provide a blood, breath, or urine sample for chemical testing.
+It is currently a crime in Minnesota to refuse chemical testing, with two exceptions: You can lawfully refuse a blood test and request either urine or breath testing, OR you can lawfully refuse a urine test and request either blood or breath testing.
 However, you cannot lawfully refuse a breath test in most circumstances.

 Other Possible Penalties You Should Know About